constellation-daq/Constellation/docs/manual/howtos/setup_influxdb_grafana.md

 ![InfluxDB setup page](influxdb_setup.png)

-Choose a username, a password, an organization name and "constellation" as initial bucket name.
+Here, "constellation" as should be chosen as the initial bucket name.
-Press "Continue", copy the API key and continue with "Configure Later".
+After clicking "Continue", a page with an API key appears.
+The API key should be copied for use in the `Influx` satellite, then the configuration can be finalized by clicking "Configure Later".

 It is recommended to setup a maximum duration for which monitoring data is stored.
 This can be done by going to "Load Data" → "Buckets", and then opening the settings for the "constellation" bucket.